adie/mina/Readme.md

 ### git:clone
 Clones the Git repository.
 Meant to be used inside a deploy script.

+### git:clean
+Removes .git directory from release to save some space.

 # Modules: Rails
 Adds settings and tasks for managing Rails projects.